Eg139/App-Control-de-stock/README.md

 ![](src/appStock.PNG)

-# Signin with email, google and facebook
+# Sign In and Sign Up with email, google and facebook
 ![](src/auth.PNG)